NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 A portal page might at first sight seem like an alternative mean to establish a community coordination hub, especially for the above features.
 But, _optimum empowerment_ requires low barriers to interaction and amendment.
-Hence we suggest a git repository.
+Hence we suggest a GitHub repository.
 Repository tooling can provide the means to make this body of resources available through a complementary portal page.

 # Unresolved questions